Ponytail Palm Care Guide: How to Grow This Easy, Long-Lived Houseplant

 About Ponytail Palms

-In its native environment (eastern Mexico), the entire plant has been known to reach up to 30 feet in height!
-However, ponytail palms grown in gardens as landscape plants don’t usually reach more than 10 feet tall.
+In its native environment of eastern Mexico, the plant can reach up to 30 feet in height.
+However, ponytail palms grown in gardens as landscape plants typically don’t reach more than 10 feet tall.

-Care of this plant is generally simple; the most common difficulty is adapting your watering habits to its needs!
+Care of this plant is simple; the most common difficulty is adapting your watering habits to its needs.

 Planting

-• Use a fast-draining soil, such as a cacti and succulent potting mix.
-If you already have potting soil, sand, and perlite on hand, you can create your own desert soil mixture: Mix 1 part potting soil, 1 part perlite, and 1 part sand.
+• Use a fast-draining potting mix, such as one for cactuses and succulents.
+If you already have potting mix, sand, and perlite on hand, you can create your own desert mixture using equal amounts of each

 • Select a pot with a hole in the bottom so that excess water can be drained off.
-Ponytail palms do not like to sit in moist soil for very long.
+Ponytail palms do not like to sit in moisture for long.

-• Use a clay pot if possible; the porous material will absorb some of the water, drying out the soil more quickly (a good thing for cacti and succulents).
+• Use a clay pot if possible; the porous material will absorb some of the water, drying out the growing medium more quickly (a good thing for cactuses and succulents).

 Growing